Order-Constrained Spectral Causality for Multivariate Time Series: Related Work

 \subsection{Predictive Causality and Granger-Type Criteria}

-Predictive causality is most commonly formalized through Granger causality, which declares a component directional if its past improves prediction of another component beyond what is achievable using the latter’s own past \citep{Granger1969}.
-This notion has been extensively developed in multivariate settings, including measures of linear feedback \citep{Geweke1982}, graphical representations for vector autoregressive processes \citep{Eichler2007}, and frequency-domain decompositions \citep{Geweke1984}.
-Frequency-domain formulations express Granger-type directionality through spectral factorization and transfer functions, leading to directed transfer functions and partial directed coherence \citep{Kaminski1991,Baccala2001}.
-These approaches provide reliable inference for linear predictive dependence under parametric assumptions \citep{Barnett2014}.
+Predictive causality is most commonly formalized through Granger causality, which declares a component directional if its past improves prediction of another component beyond what is achievable using the latter's own past \cite{Granger1969}.
+This notion has been extensively developed in multivariate settings, including measures of linear feedback \cite{Geweke1982}, graphical representations for vector autoregressive processes \cite{Eichler2007}, and frequency-domain decompositions \cite{Geweke1984}.
+Frequency-domain formulations express Granger-type directionality through spectral factorization and transfer functions, leading to directed transfer functions and partial directed coherence \cite{Kaminski1991,Baccala2001}.
+These approaches provide reliable inference for linear predictive dependence under parametric assumptions \cite{Barnett2014}.

 By construction, predictive criteria target incremental improvements in conditional prediction error at the level of individual components.
-When directional structure manifests through collective or high-rank changes in dependence geometry, predictive gains for any single component may be weak or absent, motivating causal formulations that operate beyond localized predictive effects.
+When directional structure manifests through collective, distributed, or high-rank changes in dependence geometry, predictive gains for any single component may be weak or absent, motivating causal formulations that operate beyond localized predictive effects.
+Section~\ref{subsec:impossibility-quantitative} formalizes this limitation as an information-theoretic impossibility.